If you’re carrying credit card debt, you’re not alone. Americans topped $1 trillion in total revolving debt in 2018, according to the Federal Reserve.

-- APR: Personal loan rates typically fall between 5.99% to 35.99%.
+- APR: Personal loan rates are as low as 3.99%.
 The rate you’re offered directly impacts your monthly payment and the overall interest you’ll pay on the loan.

 - Term length: Most personal loans come with a term length of 24 to 60 months, which is the amount of time you’ll have to pay the balance off in full.

 - Fees: Some lenders tack on additional fees to personal loans, including origination fees and prepayment penalties.
 These can increase the total cost of the loan.